ebikatsudon/VTubeStudio/FAQ.md

 This means your device is not supported.
 You should also have seen a popup telling you this when the app starts.
 For supported devices, see the chapter  [Introduction & Requirements](https://github.com/DenchiSoft/VTubeStudio/wiki/Introduction-&-Requirements).

+## Are MacOS and Linux supported?
+What about M1 Macs?

+* **Linux:** Not officially supported, but it's possible to run VTube Studio on Linux by using the `Network Tracker` mode and starting OpenSeeFace manually, see [this Trello item](https://trello.com/c/kbZWaoKN/26-variable-ip-for-osf-tracker).
+If you have questions about that, ask on Discord.
+* **MacOS:** Supported experimentally with limitations.
+Download normally through Steam but please be aware that some functionality may not work, including stable webcam tracking and sound lipsync.
+Silicon M1 Macs should also work but there may be even more stability issues.
+I can only offer very limited support for macOS.

+## Can I use VTube Studio in my company?
+How about for TV ads?

+Depending on the size of your company, you may need additional licensing.
+Please see the [VTube Studio EULA](https://denchisoft.com/license/) or [contact me](mailto:denchi@denchisoft.com) for more information.